Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 I did that at least at the beginning.

 We came up with that name.
-Yeah.
-Yeah.

-So excellent.
+So yeah.
+So it is excellent.

-But yeah, but the,
+But yeah, but the you know,

-now is thriving.
+the organization now is thriving.

 It's got good management team that Patrick